 Also, make sure your audience can easily share your podcast on social channels or subscribe to your podcast using your podcast host media player.
 This functionality will increase the chances of growing your audience over the long term.

 Podcast hosting features aren’t any good if you don’t know how to use them.
-We suggest that before investing in a platform, to do your research and a deep dive into learning how they work and the unique features that are valuable to your brand.
-Learning a bit about the backend as well as dashboard features will help you better manage your podcast, media files, reporting, and also have an understanding of the lingo before committing.
+We suggest that before investing in a platform, do your research and a deep dive into learning how they work and the unique features that are valuable to your brand.
+Learning a bit about the backend as well as dashboard features will help you better manage your podcast, media files, and reporting, and also have an understanding of the lingo before committing.

 In addition, corporate podcast hosting platforms will typically offer packages that have a dedicated account manager.
 This is a great service add-on for brands in particular since it helps to save your team time when it comes to setting up and managing your show.
-It also provides you with a point of contact if you have any questions, requires additional functionalities, or need tech support.
+It also provides you with a point of contact if you have any questions, require additional functionalities, or need tech support.